Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 1/5
+### Misinformed Clues: 4/5
-**Poor - Needs significant revision**
+**Very Good - Exceeds expectations**

-The misinformed clues fail significantly.
-The first clue is largely irrelevant to 'book' or any of the choices in a misleading way.
-The second clue functions as a strong 'fake' clue for 'film' rather than creating productive ambiguity around 'book'.
-They do not subtly mislead or create confusion about the correct answer; one is off-topic, and the other is overtly deceptive for an alternative.
+These clues create productive ambiguity.
+The first clue about 'moving images paired with accompanying sound' strongly suggests 'movie' but could technically apply to an audiobook with narration, creating a subtle connection to 'book'.
+The second clue about 'performers acting on a stage' clearly points to 'play' but a play is based on a script, which is a type of book, offering a tangential link.

 ✅ Strengths:
 - Attempt to create ambiguity